bitrise-io/stacks/content/changelogs/Android & Docker stacks.md

 ## Updates

+### Stack update `v2023-08-11`

+- Android emulator has been upgraded to 32.1.14
+- Removed system-wide Ruby 2 install according to the [deprecation timeline](https://discuss.bitrise.io/t/ruby-2-7-x-deprecation/22544)

 ### Stack update `v2023-08-07`

 - [ASDF](https://asdf-vm.com/) version aliases: tools managed via ASDF got special alias versions for every `major` and `major.minor` version.
 These aliases always point to the latest installed patch version and can be selected like the regular versions.
 Examples: